 Statistical analysis controlling for project complexity and team changes

 Approach 1: Parallel team experiments.
-Assign matched teams to treatment (with AI) and control (without AI) groups.
-Match on team size, seniority, project type, and sprint cadence.
-Run for at least 12 weeks.
+Match teams on size, seniority, project type, sprint cadence.
+Assign one to treatment (with AI), one to control (without AI).
+Run for 12 weeks minimum.
 Compare Layer 3 delivery outcomes, not Layer 2 task metrics.
-This is the gold standard but requires organizational commitment to temporarily deny AI tools to some teams.
+This is the gold standard.
+It requires organizational will to temporarily withhold AI tools from some teams.
+Most orgs cannot stomach that.
+The ones that do get the cleanest numbers.

 Approach 2: Alternating sprint design.
-For teams that cannot sustain a control group, alternate sprints with and without AI tools.
-Two sprints on, two sprints off, repeated three times.
+When sustaining a control group is politically impossible, alternate sprints with and without AI tools.
+Two on, two off, repeated three times.
 Compare delivery metrics across the alternating periods.
-This controls for team composition but not for project variation.
+Controls for team composition.
+Does not control for project variation.

 Approach 3: Regression discontinuity.
-If you rolled out AI tools on a specific date, compare the trend in delivery metrics before and after that date, controlling for other known changes.
-This is weaker than experiments but works retrospectively when you did not plan ahead.
-Use team-level data, not org-level, to avoid Simpson's paradox.
+If you rolled out AI on a specific date, compare delivery trends before and after, controlling for other known changes.
+Weaker than experiments.
+Works retrospectively when nobody planned ahead.
+Use team-level data, not org-level — Simpson's paradox is real and it lives in aggregated AI ROI dashboards.

 | Cost category | Typical range | Usually tracked? | Notes |